The Official Website of

 The Haunting of Hajji Hotak and Other Stories

-Jamil Jan Kochai is the author of 99 Nights in Logar (Viking, 2019), a finalist for the Pen/Hemingway Award for Debut Novel and the DSC Prize for South Asian Literature.
-His short story collection, The Haunting of Hajji Hotak and Other Stories (Viking) was published in July 2022.
-He was born in an Afghan refugee camp in Peshawar, Pakistan, but he originally hails from Logar, Afghanistan.
+Jamil Jan Kochai is the author of The Haunting of Hajji Hotak and Other Stories, winner of the 2023 Aspen Words Literary Prize and a finalist for 2022 National Book Award.
+His debut novel 99 Nights in Logar was a finalist for the Pen/Hemingway Award for Debut Novel.
 His short stories have appeared in The New Yorker, Ploughshares, Zoetrope, The O. Henry Prize Stories, and The Best American Short Stories.
 His essays have been published at The New York Times and the Los Angeles Times.
-Kochai was a Stegner Fellow at Stanford University and a Truman Capote Fellow at the Iowa Writers’ Workshop, where he was awarded the Henfield Prize for Fiction.
+Kochai was a Stegner Fellow at Stanford University and a Truman Capote Fellow at the Iowa Writers’ Workshop.
 Currently, he is a Hodder Fellow at Princeton University.